3D and 4D World Modeling: A Survey: Preliminaries

 The above scene representations form the structural backbone of 3D/4D world models.
-In practice, generating or forecasting them requires additional \textit{conditions} -- auxiliary signals that constrain spatial structure, describe agent behavior, or define high-level semantics.
-As summarized in Table~\ref{tab:summary_conditions}, these conditions are typically grouped into: \begin{itemize}[left=0pt] \item \textbf{geometric $\mathcal{C}_{\mathrm{geo}}$:} specifying spatial layout such as camera pose, depth maps, or occupancy volumes;
+In practice, generating or forecasting them requires additional \emph{conditions} -- auxiliary signals that constrain spatial structure, describe agent behavior, or define high-level semantics.
+As summarized in Table~\ref{tab:summary_conditions}, these conditions are typically grouped into: \begin{itemize} \item \textbf{geometric $\mathcal{C}_{\mathrm{geo}}$:} specifying spatial layout such as camera pose, depth maps, or occupancy volumes (used here as a conditioning prior, as distinct from occupancy as a generation target in Sec.~\ref{sec:pre});

 \item \textbf{action-based $\mathcal{C}_{\mathrm{act}}$:} describing ego-vehicle or agent motion via trajectories, control commands, or navigation goals;

 \item \textbf{semantic $\mathcal{C}_{\mathrm{sem}}$:} providing abstract scene intent such as textual prompts, scene graphs, or environment attributes. \end{itemize} These signals can be used independently or in combination, shaping the realism, controllability, and diversity of the generated or forecasted scenes in 3D and 4D.